sammuelyee/docs/faqs.md

 slug: faqs
 js_asset: "editor"
 ---
-## Tables and data
+## Tables and Data

-### Which databases are supported by CartoDB?
+### What Databases are Supported by CartoDB?

-One of the main components of CartoDB is its geospatial database built on PostgreSQL and PostGIS.
-This means that by default the CartoDB platform works over PostgreSQL due to making heavy use of PostGIS advanced capabilities.
-This way, if the CartoDB built-in features are not enough to perform your analysis, you can take advantage of the full power of PostGIS.
+The CartoDB geospatial database is built on the [PostgreSQL](http://www.postgresql.org/docs/9.1/static/) platform and supports advanced  [PostGIS](http://postgis.net/docs/manual-2.0/) capabilities.
+All of our tables include `the_geom` column, which is a geometry field that indexes geometries in the EPSG:4326 (WGS 1984) coordinate system.
+All tables also automatically generate and update `the_geom_webmercator` column, which references the column internally to quickly create tiles for maps.
+The CartoDB Platform connects your database with the Map API and the SQL APIs so that you can interact with data remotely and access the most recent data libraries.

-We offer the option of connecting your own database to CartoDB as part of our Enterprise features in order to adapt the platform to your specific needs.
-If you are interested, let us know at sales@cartodb.com.
+Optionally, CartoDB offers an Enterprise solution enabling you to connect your own database to our platform.
+Contact [Sales](mailto:sales@cartodb.com) for more information.

 ### How to Export Datasets from CartoDB?